 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the anthropology degree levels they offer.

-Located in the medium-sized city of Murfreesboro, Middle Tennessee State University is a public university with a fairly large student population.
+Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public university with a fairly large student population.
 This university ranks 12th out of 45 schools for overall quality in the state of Tennessee.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.